 A caveat: The best book I’ve read on paleolithic technology drops the name entirely, preferring LCT for “Long Core Tools,” emphasizing the construction (alternately: “Long Cutting Tool,” emphasizing the consensus use).
 A handaxe was originally made through bipolar percussion, where you place a core stone between a stone anvil and a hammerstone and smash down.
 This video gives a good sense of it.
 The axes (or LCTs) were then reduced on either face (depending on era – some did not include this step) until the tool was sharp (Shea calls this “non-hierarchical reduction,” because both sides received the same amount of attention).

-I’m going to call it a handaxe, mostly because that’s what everyone else does, while giving you a warning: “handaxe” refers to a wide variety of mostly-the-sameish tools, with an emphasis on the mostly there.
-It’s hard for us to judge now how similar they were, and it might just be an unfamiliarity, or a focus on the wrong morphological features.
+I’m going to call it a handaxe, mostly because that’s what everyone else does, while giving you a warning: “handaxe” refers to a wide variety of mostly-the-sameish tools, with an emphasis on the “mostly”.
+It’s hard for us to judge now how similar they were, which might be from unfamiliarity or a focus on the wrong morphological features.

 That being said.
 Consider the handaxe.
 This is what a handaxe looks like: